mabel-dev/opteryx/docs/Deployment/10 Storage.md

 from opteryx.connectors import GcsStorage

 # Tell the storage engine that datasets with the prefix 'your_bucket' are
-# to be read using the GcsStorage adapter.
+# to be read using the GcsStorage connector.
 Multiple prefixes can be added
-# and do not need to be the same adapter.
+# and do not need to be the same connector.
 opteryx.register_store("your_bucket", GcsStorage)

 connextion = opteryx.connect()